richardgaywood/paydata.org/content/houserules/matrix/actions.md

 * Snoop (no access required): listen in on the link between any two or more devices.
 Can be used to monitor a video feed, listen to an audio call, intercept commands sent to drones, etc.

 	Note that if you have Admin access to any device in the link, you can perform Snoop without any test being required.
+You only need to roll the above test if you do not have access to the devices.

 	Once you have performed Snoop, you can also insert hacking commands into the datastream to hack the remote device.
 This can even be achieved if the remote device is outside of local mesh range.
 Roll Probe/Backdoor Entry/Brute Force as normal.
 * Spoof Command (no access required): send a single command to a device, carefully constructed to look like it came from a legitimate source.
 See below for discussion.